smhall97/deep_dreaming_music/README.md

 ## Findings

+### Future directions

+The focus on only visual representations of the audio data might have limited our results as we were limited by our audio reconstruction techniques.
+Future work could investigate preserving the audio signal and using models better suited to this kind of signal data (e.g. RNNs, Transformers or autoregressive models such as WaveNet).
+This limitation was further evident in our use of networks pre-trained on ImageNet alone.
+Future work could incorporate pre-training on more applicable data such as STFT to help the model learn better internal representations to be dreamed upon.

 ## References
 1. Olah C, Mordvintsev A, Schubert L. Feature visualization.
 Distill.
 2017 Nov 7;2(11).
 2. Google AI Blog: Inceptionism: Going Deeper into Neural Networks [Internet]. [cited 2021 Aug 16].
 Available from: https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html